 Update The Hulu App

 Regular updates enhance Hulu’s performance, provide a smoother streaming experience, and make sure you don’t come across any errors.
-So, to ensure you enjoy the latest features without bug fixes, it’s essential to keep your Hulu app up-to-date.
+So, to ensure you enjoy the latest features without bug fixes, it’s essential to keep your Hulu app up to date.
+As per my experience with this error, updating the Hulu app can be one of the solutions.

 Change Firewall Settings